-In this scenario, we use tools such as our Digital Readiness Assessment and the Customer Experience Rating to review key areas of the business, people, processes, and website experience.
+In this scenario, we use insights from data to lead us.
+We use tools such as our CRO and data services via our Insights & Activation department, and our specialised audits such as Digital Readiness Assessment and Customer Experience Rating, to review key areas of the business, people, processes, and website experience.
+The key areas we should look at can include: